iShezmu/holbertonschool-web_back_end/ES6_basic/README.md

 *   4-rest-parameter.js
     - Modify the following function to return the number of arguments passed to it using the rest parameter syntax.

+*   5-spread-operator.js
+    - Using spread syntax, concatenate 2 arrays and each character of a string by modifying the function below.
+Your function body should be one line long.